-Frost Gamma Investments Trust (the "Gamma Trust"), a trust controlled by Dr. Phillip Frost, our Chairman of the Board and Chief Executive Officer, Dr. Jane H. Hsiao, our Vice Chairman and Chief Technical Officer, and Steven D. Rubin, our Executive Vice President - Administration and a member of our Board, are each members of The Frost Group, LLC (the "Frost Group"), an entity which beneficially owns approximately 4.38% of our common stock as of April 20, 2015.
-Furthermore, the Gamma Trust beneficially owns approximately 38.12% of our common stock as of April 20, 2015.
-Jane Hsiao beneficially owns approximately 6.77% of our common stock as of April 20, 2015, and Mr. Rubin beneficially owns less than 5% of our common stock as of April 20, 2015.
+Frost Gamma Investments Trust (the "Gamma Trust"), a trust controlled by Dr. Phillip Frost, our Chairman of the Board and Chief Executive Officer, Dr. Jane H. Hsiao, our Vice Chairman and Chief Technical Officer, and Steven D. Rubin, our Executive Vice President - Administration and a member of our Board, are each members of The Frost Group, LLC (the "Frost Group"), an entity which beneficially owns approximately 3.59% of our common stock as of April 14, 2017.
+Furthermore, the Gamma Trust beneficially owns approximately 32.35% of our common stock as of April 14, 2017.
+Jane Hsiao beneficially owns approximately 5.70% of our common stock as of April 14, 2017, and Mr. Rubin beneficially owns less than 5% of our common stock as of April 14, 2017.

-Effective January 1, 2014, we entered into a five-year lease with Frost Real Estate Holdings, LLC ("Frost Holdings"), which was amended on July 28, 2014.
-The lease, as amended, is for approximately 22,000 square feet of space, and provides for payments of approximately \$57 thousand per month in the first year increasing annually to \$65 thousand per month in the fifth year, plus applicable sales tax.
+Effective January 1, 2014, we entered into a five-year lease with Frost Real Estate Holdings, LLC ("Frost Holdings"), an entity which is controlled by Dr. Phillip Frost, our Chairman of the Board and Chief Executive Officer, which was amended on July 28, 2014, May 28, 2015, and January 1, 2017.
+The lease, as amended, is for approximately 29,000 square feet of space.
+The lease provides for payments of approximately \$81 thousand per month increasing annually to \$86 thousand per month in 2018 - 2019, plus applicable sales taxes.
 The rent is inclusive of operating expenses, property taxes and parking.
-The rent will be reduced by \$216 thousand for the cost of tenant improvements, of which approximately \$113 thousand and \$103 thousand will be credited against rent payments in 2014 and 2015, respectively.
+The rent was reduced by \$216 thousand for the cost of tenant improvements.